NicoMigenda/HNGPCA-Clustering/README.md

 The latest release contains all files needed to directly run the algorithm:

-1 Open `Example.m` in Matlab \
+1 Open `Example_stationary.m` or `Example_dynamic.m` in Matlab \
-2. Running the scripts will automatically perform H-NGPCA-Clustering on the s1 data set with standard settings
+2. Running the scripts will automatically perform H-NGPCA-Clustering on the s1 or rls data set with standard settings

 Optional: